View of the Houston city skyline on a sunny day, with overlaid text that reads “#2 Most diverse large cities in America in 2025. - WalletHub.”

 4. Buy season tickets for the Houston Astros.

-7. Explore nearby parks and nature sites, including Houston Arboretum and Nature Center (10 miles west of downtown Houston), Big Thicket National Reserve (1.5-hour drive), and Padre Island National Seashore (4-hour drive).
+7. Explore nearby parks and nature sites, including Houston Arboretum and Nature Center (10 miles west of Downtown Houston), Big Thicket National Reserve (1.5-hour drive), and Padre Island National Seashore (4-hour drive).

 8. Stroll around the Gerald D. Hines Waterwall Park on hot summer days.